DataDiverRieseflo/GemstoneClassifier/README.md

 ### Used Data

 The used dataset is accessible on Kaggle at https://www.kaggle.com/datasets/fransell/gemstones-images-expanded.
+Download the file and save it in the root directory of the project in a folder called "gemstone-images".